Vodafone investors split on best use of Verizon windfall

-LONDON (Reuters) - Top investors in Vodafone Group (VOD.L) are set to clash over what the company should do with perhaps as much as $130 billion in proceeds from the sale of its stake in Verizon Wireless, which is expected to be announced imminently.
+LONDON, Aug 30 (Reuters) - Top investors in Vodafone Group are set to clash over what the company should do with perhaps as much as $130 billion in proceeds from the sale of its stake in Verizon Wireless, which is expected to be announced imminently.

 Verizon is close to buying the 45 percent stake in the joint venture Verizon Wireless from Vodafone, according to sources.